 “Your governing body must consult formally about your school’s plans to become an academy with anyone who has an interest in your school.
 This will include staff members and parents, but you should also involve pupils and the wider local community.”

 The staff unions are very clear: the consultation on academy conversion was inadequate.

 In one school the consultation consisted of a single email to parents.
 In another it was a meeting that two parents attended.
 Seemingly no attempts were made to engage with parents for whom English is not their first language.
 Staff consultation was also unacceptable.
 In one school, staff were asked to vote on the school becoming an academy, they voted against it.
 It was a great surprise to them that they were invited to a meeting with a consultant some time later and told they would be academy employees, not Lambeth employees, within a month.

 Thanks to a group of teachers in one of the schools raising their objections, the date for the conversion of these three schools has been moved to May 1st.
 However, none of the questions staff raised about their job security, about the rapidly expanding Multi-Academy Trust, about their concerns for their pupils, have been answered.

 Now the staff, through their unions, have decided to do what their schools failed to do in any meaningful way: they are holding a community consultation.
 They are inviting parents and staff to discuss what academisation means for the communities these schools serve.
 They have sought out volunteers to translate for parents previously disenfranchised from consultation.
 They are also inviting the CEO of SDBE MAT – none of them have met him and they’d like to give him a chance to answer their questions.

 May this pave the way for other actions across the country.

 Leah Williams is a former teacher turned trade union organiser.
 She writes in personal capacity.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.